kubernetes/ingress-nginx/controllers/nginx/README.md

 ### Automated Certificate Management with Kube-Lego

-[Kube-Lego] automatically requests missing certificates or expired from [Let's Encrypt] by monitoring ingress resources and its referenced secrets.
+[Kube-Lego] automatically requests missing or expired certificates from [Let's Encrypt] by monitoring ingress resources and their referenced secrets.
 To enable this for an ingress resource you have to add an annotation:

 ```